 7. Lighten age spots

-Castor oil has many beauty benefits, including reducing skin pigmentation to lighten pesky age spots.
+Castor oil has many beauty benefits, including possibly reducing skin pigmentation to lighten pesky age spots.
 Rub a little oil on the spots once in the morning and once in the evening.
-Let the oil absorb into the skin before going to bed, and you’ll start to see results in about a month.
+Let the oil absorb into the skin before going to bed, and give it a month or so to notice improvement.

 8. Smooth calluses